 It's a no-brainer for blues, bump 'n' grind rock and even the dirtier edges of country twang via the cleaner-sounding coil-splits: a Gibbo for the Tele player, or a bit of bolt-on twang for a Les Paul owner?
 It sits in the middle ground but not on the fence.

 "A neat hybrid design that's very tidily made with some good sounds.
 A gigging workhorse."

-FULL REVIEW: St Blues Juke Joint Mississippi Bluesmaster review
+FULL REVIEW: St Blues Juke Joint Mississippi Bluesmaster